chickysnail/GGB-module/README.md

 # GGB-module

-to use the module only download wrap.exe from dist/wrap
+to use the module only download directory """dist""" and run """dist/wrap/wrap.exe"""